couchbase/java-couchbase-encryption/README.md

-If you need more control of which fields get decrypted, or if you prefer working with the Couchbase `JsonObject` tree model, you can use a `JsonObjectCrypto` instance from the cluster environment to read and write encrypted field values of a `JsonObject`.
+If you need more control of which fields get decrypted, or if you prefer working with the Couchbase `JsonObject` tree model, you can use a `JsonObjectCrypto` instance to read and write encrypted field values of a `JsonObject`.

 ```java
 Collection collection = cluster.bucket("myBucket").defaultCollection();